Still-not-found/OpenProject/README.md

 Change password

 # Conclusion
-In this article, we learn how we can install OpenProject in our Ubuntu system.
-I hope this article helps you to set up OpenProject.
+I think you have learnt how we can install OpenProject in our Ubuntu system.
+I hope this article helps you to set up OpenProject.In case of any doubts you can ask me .....Thankyou